internetscooter/Vespa-Labs/SCII/README_SCII.txt

-This is the Scooter Computer II application.
+-= Scooter Computer II application =-

 This is a Qt C++ cross platform application for add computing functionality to Vespa scooters.
 The application is designed to run on a tablet pc connected